International Police Museum, Rockaway Beach

 Policing as we know it today began in England in the 1800s.
 Before the Metropolitan Police Act of 1829, civilians took turns as night watchmen over their towns and neighborhoods.
 It was dangerous work (as it is today), and watchmen had no power to arrest criminals.
 In the early American colonies, policing followed a similar trajectory—starting as a network of unofficial positions.
 Everyday citizens voluntarily controlled dangerous situations and protected their communities.
 Eventually, as both the UK and the US established a centralized police force, law enforcement became a respected career path and a vital part of our system of law and order.

-The museum is located at 212 N. Highway 101 in Rockaway Beach on the Oregon Coast.
+The museum is located at 320 Highway 101 South, Rockaway Beach, on the Oregon Coast.